mantidproject/documents/Design/Packaging/Future_packaging_strategy.md

 For MacOSX, we need to make .dmg files, we can use a very similar strategy to linux here but with hdiutil (Disk Utility built into MacOS used similarly to how FreeCAD has: https://github.com/FreeCAD/FreeCAD-Bundle/blob/master/conda/osx/create_bundle.sh)

-For Windows, we intend to use Wix to produce a .exe installer.
-[IMPROVE WINDOWS BIT]
+For Windows, we intend to continue using NSIS to produce a .exe installer.
+We evaluated WIX unfortunately the amount of time it would take to not only switch but to learn how to switch from NSIS is not worth the benefits, this isn't out of the question long term.

 ## An overall look at the process